w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 involve validators collectively attesting that a work result accurately reflects the outcome of its corresponding work item after transformation through the service's refine function.

-Judgments occur when a work result does not align with its intended work item and has already been integrated into the service’s state.
-A rollback is necessary in such cases, and the result’s invalidity is recorded.
+Judgments occur when then integrity of a work result is considered uncertain and a large plurality of validators attest to its validity or lack thereof.
+In this case an invalid work item may already have been integrated into the service’s state and a rollback may need to happen.
 Judgments must occur within one hour of submitting the work report to the chain, during which finality is temporarily paused.

 Preimages represent a feature provided by the JAM chain for the refine function.
 While the refine